 It’s often better to travel with two credit cards rather than one, because if they’re lost, stolen, forgotten or the limit is reached, you’ll find yourself with no cash and no means of payment.

-Note that some bank cards offer significant advantages: free services, higher credit line, preferential interest rates, insurance, assistance services abroad.
-So if you’re eligible, it’s a good idea to get one.
+Note that some bank cards offer significant advantages: free services, higher credit line, preferential interest rates, insurance, foreign assistance services.
+So if you qualify, it’s a good idea to get one.

 Changing money